-I wonder if he can feel the leap my heart just took.
+I wonder if Jas can feel the leap my heart just took.

 "Aw, for the love o' Pete," Mack grumbles.
 "I'm outta here.
-If I'da wanted a mushy love story, I'da stayed home and watched the boob tube.
-Go on, you two…" he calls over his shoulder as he heads for the door.
+If I'd'a wanted a mushy love story, I'd'a stayed home with the old lady and watched the boob tube.
+Go on, you two…" he calls over his shoulder.

 And then, there were two.

-"So…" he says, smiling so hard his cheeks disappear into his ears.
+"So…" Jas says, smiling so hard his cheeks disappear into his ears.

 "So…" I repeat, grinning like the biggest fool.